fossasia/pslab-webapp/README.md

   - [x] Plot data with the integrated JQplot library

 ## Old resources
-This project was moved from another repository, and in order to browse the various issues and PRs, the following links may help
+This project was moved from another repository, and to browse the various issues and PRs, the following links may help
 + [Initialize a virtual lab framework](https://github.com/fossasia/pslab-desktop-apps/pull/165)
 + [Sign-up process](https://github.com/fossasia/pslab-desktop-apps/pull/169)
 + [vlab sign-in process](https://github.com/fossasia/pslab-desktop-apps/pull/173)